Electra-project/contribution-guidelines/_docs/git/commit.md

 - Design integration (CSS, etc)
 - Refactoring

-However, in these cases, they should be done on a specific pull request and do not integrate any other kind of change.
+However, in these cases, they should be done in a decicated pull request and do not integrate any other kind of change.